 Whether you’re buying or selling a property, it helps to be aware of the rising property scams and how you can seek protection with the assistance of an experienced conveyancing solicitor.

 For many, undertaking a property transaction is an exciting experience and a significant event in their lives.
 However, tackling the process alone can be rather daunting, especially with the various potential risks and increasingly the issues surrounding property fraud including the “home hijacking” scams.
 The scams involve criminals posing as the property owners or the sellers.
-Research conducted by the Land Registry revealed that £25 million was lost through property hijacking in the year to April 2017.
+Research conducted by the Land Registry revealed that £24.9 million was lost through property hijacking scams in 2017.
 Even though there have been efforts to raise awareness of fraud within the property industry, these figures have continued to increase.
-In today’s digital age, cybercriminals have garnered new hacking methods to take advantage of the conveyancing process – which remains vulnerable, given the large amounts of money and target homeowners who are under the stress of buying a home.
+In today’s digital age, cybercriminals have garnered new hacking methods to take advantage of the conveyancing process that involves large amounts of money and target homeowners who are under the stress of buying a home.

-At Romain Coleman, our specialist landlord and conveyancing solicitors have had years of experience with successfully assisting clients with the conveyancing process, ensuring the protection of your personal details and finances.
-We will guide you every step of the way, offering clear and jargon-free explanations, so that you are never left in the dark.
+At Romain Coleman, our specialist landlord and conveyancing solicitors have had years of experience successfully assisting clients with the conveyancing process.
+We take proactive steps to protect your personal details and finances.
+We work with you every step of the way, offering clear and jargon-free explanations, so that you are never left in the dark.